 Wash fruit, because mine are homegrown I leave the peel on.
 I like to rinse my fruit from the grocery store with vinegar and water, I think that would be fine if you want to keep the peel on, if you prefer you may peel the skin.
 Grate the quinces, discard the core as you would for an apple.

-Add the grated quince to a large pot and pour the water over, bring to a boil and then add the lemon juice, orange juice, orange zest and sugar, lower the heat to medium and let it cook for 45-60 minutes, fruit should be fully cooked and mixture thickened, it might happen sooner or later for you, keep an eye on it, my stove top is a bit slow.
+Add the grated quince to a large pot and pour the water over the fruit, bring to a boil and then add the lemon juice, orange juice, orange zest and sugar, lower the heat to medium and let it cook for 45-60 minutes, fruit should be fully cooked and mixture thickened, it might happen sooner or later for you, keep an eye on it, my stove top is a bit slow.

 If your are using pectin, prepare pectin with 3/4 cup boiling water, bring to a boil and allow to boil for one minute.
 Pour the pectin mixture into the fruit, as you stir it thickens up, you may only need half the amount, I use all of it.
 Allow to cool.
 Pour into prepared cleaned jars (you will need 5 or 6 depending on the size of jars).
 Store in fridge for a week, freeze for 6-8 months.
 Enjoy!